nwaweru/studio/README.md

 My setup may not work for you plus I am always messing with the repo.

-## Communication
+## Contribution

+1. Use the project as a template.
+1. Create/modify the project.
+1. Send PR.
+1. Continue WORK.

-Please use the issue tracker for now.
+Please use the issue tracker for feature requests/issues.